utxostack/utxo-stack-doc/docs/glossary.md

 ### Branch chain

-An Branch chain is a layer-2 rollup chain that maintains a chain state contract on the RGB++ layer.
+A Branch chain is a layer-2 rollup chain that maintains a chain state contract on the RGB++ layer.
 A challenge of invalid layer-2 state can be sent from the RGB++ layer.

 ### Branch chain validator